By Apollo 24|7, Published on- 22 November 2022 & Updated on - 28 November 2022

 After-Home Remedies

 In some milder cases, patients can find relief using natural remedies at home.
-For example, natural herbal remedies and practising being mindful can help optimise the immune system.
+For example, natural herbal remedies and mindfulness can help optimise the immune system.
 This can encourage the body to recover itself from the illness.
-However, it is essential to consult a healthcare professional about practising any such therapy along with medical intervention.
+However, consulting a healthcare professional about practising any such therapy and medical intervention is essential.

 Regular Screening